 If are struggling with a bad hip, you will turn to anything that solves the problem.
 I don’t know what the life expectancy of Neanderthals was, but I doubt many of them made it to the age where arthritis was an issue.
 And, if they fractured a leg while fleeing predators, they were probably done for.
 Today, we have the ability to give futures to people with osteoarthritis and traumatic arthritis.
 The companies have patients that are desperate for relief.

-Stryker (you know them from defective pain pumps) has been putting out orthopaedic devices for some time.
+Stryker has been putting out orthopaedic devices for some time.
 In 2003, they launched the Trident series of hip implants.
 These were supposed to be revolutionary, largely because they were made of ceramic components instead of metal or plastic, which was then in vogue.
 These ceramic devices were marketed as more durable—so much so that many patients were told that they would never need another hip replacement surgery.
 Stryker did a great job cornering the market with their product.

 The quality of these hips was a different matter all together.
 Customer complaints started rolling in from 2005 to 2007.
 It seemed that the hip implants had a tendency to squeak.
-They made noise when moving (here is a link to one patient’s YouTube video—the noise sounds like an un-oiled tin man).
+They made noise when moving.
+That’s a problem.
 Now, most implants like this will, once in a great while, make a sound.
 However, the orthopaedic industry has never heard something like this.